-If you need more information on items that need to be declared or that require an Import Permit, visit ICON.
+If you need more information on items that need to be declared or that require an Import Permit, visit BICON.

-ICON is the Department of Agriculture’s import conditions database, which provides information about Australian import conditions for more than 20,000 foreign plant, animal, mineral and human commodities.
+ICON is the Department of Agriculture and Water Resources’s import conditions database, which provides information about Australian import conditions for more than 20,000 foreign plant, animal, mineral and human commodities.
 It can be used to determine if a commodity intended for import to Australia needs an import permit and/or treatment or if there are any other biosecurity conditions.

-The information available on ICON is the same information that Department of Agriculture officers use when inspecting items arriving into Australia.
+The information available on ICON is the same information that Department of Agriculture and Water Resourcese officers use when inspecting items arriving into Australia.
 Import conditions within ICON are regularly reviewed, so please ensure you check the conditions each time you travel or send items.

 Can I take food or other items from Australia through an airport to another country?

 Each country has specific requirements as to items that are allowed to be imported.
-The Department of Agriculture does not keep a record of other countries’ requirements.
+The Department of Agriculture and Water Resources does not keep a record of other countries’ requirements.
 For further information you should contact the relevant country’s consulate or embassy in your nearest capital city.